 With the office situated in a historic old building in the Danish city centre, the designers have brought the interiors well and truly into the 21st-century Scandi style, by layering contemporary sharpness with natural materials.

 We’re loving the mix of communal areas and private booths, soft textiles and plenty of oak wood adding warmth to avoid making the space too sterile.

 A home-from-home environment created by the use of natural materials for Work & Co.

 The exterior of the building itself is not without major impact, created from 20,000 pixelated glass elements making up an abstract bridge shape, offering shelter and a social plaza space beneath the arch.
 It’s also sustainable and internally features flexible working spaces, break out areas, two auditoriums and a roof garden.

-Thonik HQ in Amsterdam has collaborated with MMX Architects to create their new custom-made, six-story office building with a pretty graphic looking exterior and epic floor-to-ceiling windows to lift the mood of those spending the day working inside.
+Thonik HQ in Amsterdam has collaborated with MMX Architects to create their new custom-made, six-story office building (below image by Ossip) with a pretty graphic looking exterior and epic floor-to-ceiling windows to lift the mood of those spending the day working inside.

 With only three of the floors dedicated to working, the others are more aimed at play, with a high-end restaurant and sake bar on the ground floor and an events space on the top and roof floors.